omar0930/PIG-GAME/README.md

 - First player to reach **100 points** wins!

 ## 🚀 Features
-- 🎨 Modern and responsive UI
+- 🎨 Modern and responsive UI.
-- 🎲 Dynamic dice roll with images
+- 🎲 Dynamic dice roll with images.
-- 🏆 Winner highlight
+- 🏆 Winner highlight.
-- 🔄 New game button to reset anytime
+- 🔄 New game button to reset anytime.

 ## 🎮 How to Play
 1. Click **Roll Dice** to roll.